D0LESS/OmniThreads_Extension/README.md

 - The MCP server is local-only for MVP.
 No Python dependencies are required unless you add a Python microservice later.
 - For Python microservices, use `requirements.txt` and run `pip install -r requirements.txt` as needed.

-## Beta Tester Quick Start
+## Quickstart for New Users
-1. Install the extension and backend as above
+1. Install the extension and backend as described below.
-2. Open a workspace in VS Code
+2. Open a workspace in VS Code.
-3. Interact with your IDE agent as usual
-4. Use natural language to search memory (e.g., "look back in our history")
+3. Use the Command Palette to add, search, or recall memory (try 'OmniThreads: Add Memory').
-5. Check the status bar for memory state
+4. The status bar shows current memory state (hover for details).
-6. Report any issues or unexpected behavior
+5. If you see an error, check that the MCP server is running (see below).

 ## Usage
 - The extension manages all memory and compliance data automatically